November 13, 2025

 Nightrain: The Guns N’ Roses Experience

 A high-energy tribute to the original GnR madness, Nightrain: The Guns N’ Roses Experience recreates the spectacle, swagger, and sonic precision of Guns N’ Roses’ heyday.
-From Axl-style vocals and Slash-esque solos to full-throttle hits, the band delivers classics from Appetite for Destruction and beyond, hitting all the fan favorites with fierce devotion.
+From Axl-style vocals and Slash-esque solos to full-throttle hits, the band delivers classics from Appetite for Destruction and beyond, hitting all the fan favorites.

 November 20